01. History of Asbestos Use

 In 1996, Owens Corning attempted to mitigate their mounting debt by contesting one-third of the asbestos claims filed against them.
 However, by 2000, Owens Corning/Fibreboard Corporation was driven to bankruptcy by the 243,000 asbestos-related claims they faced.

 The current payment percentage for successful claims against Owens Corning is 7.8%.
 The payment percentage for Fibreboard Corporation is 6.7%.

 Owens Corning/Fibreboard Corporation filed for bankruptcy in October 2000 due to the extensive cost of asbestos litigation.
 This filing required them to set aside funds to form the Owens Corning/Fibreboard Corporation Asbestos Personal Injury Trust.
 The trust began accepting claims on August 27, 2007, and was initially funded with $1.56 billion.

-All asbestos trusts are set up to pay a set percentage of each successful claim made against it.
+All asbestos trust funds are set up to pay a set percentage of each successful claim made against it.
 This process ensures that all future claimants will have equal access to funds.
 However, a higher payout than the base payment percentage is possible based on a number of factors, including but not limited to, age, exposure, type and firm settlement history.

 Within the first two years that the Owens Corning/Fibreboard Corporation Asbestos Personal Injury Trust was operational, it paid more than $360 million to asbestos victims.
 The trust continues to accept claims and pay out funds today.